lachlanstephen/fract-ol_42/README.md

 ### Personal Note

 I really enjoy mathematics, and personally find it quite beautiful, and this project was a perfect exmaple of this.
 Delving into the concept of complex numbers and their applications, as well as quadratics, was something I've missed since finishing school mathematics.
 I'm glad I chose this program, and got to create these works of art.
+Whilst quite complicated, once you understand what's happening it can be very satisfying to see the outputs.